Business Model and Development Strategies

 The Company seeks to achieve Board diversity through the consideration of a number of factors, including but not limited to gender, age, cultural and educational background, professional experience, skills, knowledge and length of service.
 The Company also takes into consideration its own business model and specific needs from time to time.
 All Board appointments are based on meritocracy, and candidates are considered against objective criteria, having due regard to the benefits of diversity on the Board.

-Emoluments of the Executive Directors and senior management shall be determined by the Remuneration Committee with reference to their duties, responsibilities and performance, and the results of the Group.
-No Director shall be involved in deciding his/her own remuneration.
+Remuneration of the Executive Directors and senior management shall be determined by the Remuneration Committee with reference to their duties, responsibilities and performance, and the results of the Group.
+No Director shall be involved in deciding his/ her own remuneration.

 The meeting of the Remuneration Committee shall be held at least once a year and when necessary.
-During the financial year ended 31 December 2015, the Remuneration Committee had held three meetings and had passed one written resolution to approve the annual review of the remuneration of the Executive Directors as well as the remuneration package of the newly appointed Executive Director and their performance bonuses that came up for determination.
+During the financial year ended 31 December 2016, the Remuneration Committee had held three meetings and had passed one written resolution to approve the remuneration package of the Executive Directors that came up for determination.
 The attendance of each member of the Remuneration Committee is set out in the section headed “Board and Committees Meetings” of this report.

-Details of the amount of Directors’ emoluments for the year 2015 are set out in note 8 to the financial statements.
+Details of the amount of Directors’ remuneration for the year 2016 are set out in note 8 to the financial statements in 2016 Annual Report.

 The Nomination Committee comprises Mr. Huang Xiaofeng, Chairman of the Board, and all five Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Wu Ting Yuk, Anthony.
 Mr. Huang Xiaofeng is the Chairman of the Nomination Committee.